solkim-83/tp/docs/UserGuide.md

 * Tags that are not mentioned will *NOT* be affected.
 * `t/TAG` adds `TAG` to the user.
 * `rt/TAG` removes `TAG` from the user.
-* Tags are removed before new tags are added.
+* Tag removal is done before tag addition.
 * You can remove all the person’s tags by typing `rt/*`.

 Examples: